natverse/nat.templatebrains/README.md

 install/load **nat.templatebrains**.

 ## Installation
-This package has now been released to CRAN (v0.4.1), but since this is the first official release you may wish to install the development version from GitHub.
+This package has now been released to CRAN (since v0.4.1), but since there are regular updates between CRAN releases you may wish to install the development version from GitHub.

 ### CRAN release
 ```r
 install.packages("nat.templatebrains")
 ```

 ### Bleeding Edge
 You can install the development version by downloading the